How Onvi mobile Order & Pay doubled spend per head at RHSU

 Onvi powers the mobile ordering at a number of the Students’ Union's venues.
 Including The Packhorse, a pub that serves the whole community; Medicine, one of the Union's largest venues playing host to numerous events throughout the year; and Tommy's Kitchen, a food-led establishment with a full bar and coffee service.

-Due to the ease of browsing menus and simple reordering, mobile Order & Pay is proven to lead to increased sales and higher average transaction value.
+Due to the ease of browsing menus and simple reordering, mobile Order and Pay is proven to lead to increased sales and higher average transaction value.
 This has undoubtedly been the case at Royal Holloway Students’ Union.

 The average spend within our outlets has increased via the use of Onvi.
 This is due to the increased dwell time customers have when using the product.
 It has increased the range of products sold and driven the spend per head.
 In one of our venues, spend per head has doubled.